sinihFun/bashcubeim/README.md

 # BASHCUBEIM
-A game for players who what to play ancumeim in bash console<br>
+A game for players who want to play ancubeim in bash console<br>
+You can download remake of the original game [HERE](https://discord.gg/FQdVEr4YAw)<br>
 Linux and Shindows are supported
 ***
 Controls: (can be viewed by typing H in menu)